 Powerboard by HOVERBOARD – 2 Wheel Self Balancing Scooter Review

-The Powerboard by Hoverboard has a list price of a thousand dollars but is regularly found for only $500.
-If the price tag throws you for a loop, realize that there are self balancing scooters retailing for $1,800 on the market which are not upto the best quality– so even $1,000 is middle of the pack in terms of price.
+The Powerboard by Hoverboard is priced a little higher than some of the competition.
+If the price tag throws you for a loop, realize that there are self balancing scooters retailing for $1,800 on the market which are not upto the best quality– so even this is middle of the pack in terms of price.
 And the hoverboard does come with batteries.

 Powerboard has two LED lights on the front to improve your visibility of the pavement in low light conditions as well as how well pedestrians and drivers see you.
 The Powerboard by Hoverboard self propelled scooter comes in four colors.